Base Standard JSON

 13. Available JSON Schema extensibility

 There are some things that are not technically part of X12 but inferred but X12 by certain qualifiers.
 For instance, in an PO1, IT1, or LIN a UP (GTIN-12) qualifier should always be followed by a 12-digit number as issued by GS1 the same applies for EN (GTIN-13) and UK (GTIN-14).
 Alternatively, if you look to a MAN segment with a GM (SSCC + Application Identified) qualifier the following element (MAN02) should contain a 20-digit number starting with two leading zeros.
-These types of checks can be added over the X12 JSON format to provide additional Standards specific formatting checks, and would look like the following:
+These types of checks can be included in an organization’s implementation guides and instance specific JSON schema to provide additional specific formatting checks, and would look like the following:

 "allOf": [